msaimanish/HAVANA-Website/README.md

 # HAVANA 2025

-Website for thee upcoming event.
+Website for the upcoming event.